pnochisaki/young-inglewood/_content/pages/faq.md

 Here's a quick [video](https://youtu.be/Wro6zD4DOKM).

+### UNDER WHAT CIRCUMSTANCES CAN I GET A REFUND OR REPLACEMENT?
+By law, we cannot accept returns of alcoholic beverages unless the product is corked or flawed.
+If you believe that you are in receipt of a corked or flawed bottle and would like to exchange it, please send an email to orders@younginglewood.com within two days of opening the bottle.
+We ask that you return the unfinished portion of the original bottle for testing and replacement or refund.
+Upon receipt and inspection of your returned shipment, we will send you an email to let you know the status of your return.
+Replacement bottles of the exact vintage and format are subject to availability and may not be possible.
+Refunds will be applied to the credit card or other original method of payment within one month.

 ### CAN I CANCEL AN ORDER?
 You can cancel an order if it has not shipped yet by emailing us at orders@younginglewood.com